 Yes, but with smart planning.

-Air quality fluctuates, and for much of the year it is moderate and manageable.
+Air quality fluctuates, and for much of the year Bangkok is still very manageable.
 Traveling in the rainy season often means cleaner air.
-Winter months may be hazier, but being aware of AQI, adjusting plans, and staying informed makes Bangkok a rewarding destination year-round.
+The cooler months can be more comfortable temperature-wise but hazier pollution-wise.
+That is the tradeoff people should understand.

-If you are thinking of moving here, consider:
+If you are thinking of moving here, then it matters more.
+In that case, I would think about:

-This makes daily life healthier and more comfortable.
+Those things can make daily life much healthier and much more comfortable.